 - A backpack to carry your goodies on your daily adventures

 Part of the fun of Burning Man is the outrageous costumes that people create!
-Head to your local fabric store, pick out some fabric and other funky decor and see what you come up with!
+Head to your local fabric store, pick out some fabric and any other funky decor, and see what you come up with!
 Just try to avoid things that may come unattached and become playa “MOOP” (Matter Out Of Place).
 Feathers and glitter are generally frowned upon.

 Need some inspiration?
 Check out these Instagram accounts!

 And be sure to pick up a few fun, colorful wigs to keep from having to wash your hair throughout the week!

 Cooking and Eating at Burning Man

 Fancy Drink Cup